Day 1 Arrival Kuching – Santubong Wildlife Cruise

 This Sarawak wildlife watching tour takes you to the best nationals parks in Sarawak for viewing a range of Borneo’s wildlife.
 You will have a chance to go in search of proboscis monkeys, silver-leaf monkeys, Irrawaddy dolphins, crocodiles, long-tailed macaque monkeys, a diversity of frog species, bearded pigs, pit vipers, deer, green turtles, monitor lizards, a range of birdlife and whole lot more.

 Upon arrival, meet and transfer to your hotel.
 Rest of day is fee at leisure.
 1545-1615 hours pick-up form hotel in Kuching and drive to the Santubong Boat Club (30 mins) where you board a boat and start your cruise along the rivers, creeks and mangroves of the Santubong Peninsula.
 The cruise first heads to the mouth of the Santubong River, where Irrawaddy dolphins are regularly sighted.
 From there continue along the mangrove-lined rivers and estuaries looking for wildlife, including proboscis monkeys.
 Groups of these Borneo endemic monkeys are often seen amongst the mangroves at the water’s edge.
 As the light fades your boatman will search for fireflies and crocodiles.
 Crocodiles are sometimes spotted on the muddy riverbanks by the reflection of their eyes reflected from a torchlight is shone over the water.
 Fireflies gather along certain areas of the river.
 Watch the fireflies light up the branches of the mangrove trees before returning to the boat club and then travelling back to Kuching.
-Overnight at Pullman Kuching Hotel (or equivalent).
+Overnight at Riverside Majestic Hotel Astana Wing (or equivalent).

 Note: The Santubong wildlife cruise does not operate during rough sea conditions or heavy rain.
 Wildlife sightings are not guaranteed.
 However, wildlife often seen on this cruise includes Irrawaddy dolphins, proboscis monkeys, crocodiles, silver-leaf monkeys, fireflies, long-tailed macaque monkeys, monitor lizards and a range of birds, including egrets, white-bellied sea eagles and kingfishers.